puremourning/vimspector/CONTRIBUTING.md

 ### Running the tests locally

+Requirements for running the tests:

+* Linux or macOS
+* Supported Vim or Neovim version (ideally both)
+* acsiinema instaled (`pip3 install --user asciinema`)
+* `timeout` installed (on macOS: `brew install coreutils`)
+* various other dependencies for the individual debuggers.

+The simplest way to run the tests is using the container image, as all dependencies are there for you.
+If you decide not to, then the best way to work out what's required is to look at either the `Dockerfile` (for Linux) or the `.github/workflows/build.yaml` (for macOS).

 There are 2 ways:

 1. In the docker container.
 The CI tests for linux run in a container, so as to